ironsheep/P2-vscode-extensions/TAB-SPECs.md

 #### [UIP1] insert point in non-white

+Think of this as: *"I clicked within a text object, move the object left."*

 The Left edge of the text affected is located by searching LEFT from cursor.
 All text on the line from this left edge to the right end of the line are affected by the move.

 - The affected text (Left-edge of which was located left of the cursor) and all text to the right is shifted left by one tab stop.